AntoinePinto/string-pair-finder/README.md

 The "evaluation" folder contains an example of the application of the algorithm and a comparison with an existing String Matching algorithm.

+## Credits

+This repository is maintained by Antoine PINTO (antoine.pinto1@outlook.fr).